-PREREQ: NSG/NSL 411 (with at least 73%)
+PRE-REQUESITES: NSG/NSL 311 and NSG/NSL 312 (with at least a 73%).

 NSG 414 - - BREASTFEEDING AND HUMAN LACTATION, 3 credit hrs.

 This three- credit course is for students seeking in-depth knowledge about breastfeeding and human lactation.
 Emphasis is on understanding the physiology of human lactation and the health impact on infants and their mothers.
 The normal process of breastfeeding will be addressed with exploration of the barriers to breastfeeding and as well as the supports available for breastfeeding.